Overview of Excel Workbook’s window

 Figure 2- Creating a workbook

-While Excel 2019 is open, you may also create a new workbook.
+While Excel is open, you may also create a new workbook.
 Until you save it with a more relevant name, each new workbook displays a default name (such as Book1, Book2, and so on) in the Title bar.

 Creating and Opening a Workbook

 Workbooks are the name given to Excel files.
 When you begin a new project in Excel, you must first create a new workbook.
-In Excel 2019, there are various methods to begin working with a workbook.
+In Excel, there are various methods to begin working with a workbook.
 You may either start a new workbook (with a blank workbook or a predesigned template) or open an existing one.

-Basic operations in WorkBook
+Basic operations in Workbook

 We have to do a lot of operations in excel workbook like-Opening, Closing, Save, Customize and lot more.
 So let us learn each one by one.